harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Pipelines executed with custom webhook triggers can override deployment freeze.
 This can be enabled by associating the API key or Service Account API key authorization with [Deployment freeze override permissions](https://developer.harness.io/docs/continuous-delivery/manage-deployments/deployment-freeze/#trigger-freeze).

-### Why is the deployment failing at a step level with the error message, `Invalid request: ConnectException: Connection refused (Connection refused)`?
+### Why is the deployment failing at a step level with the error message, "Invalid request: ConnectException: Connection refused (Connection refused)"?

 Check the access control for the network.
 The request could be blocked on the network side.

-### How do I set up a cron expression so it tiggers on the first Wednesday of each month at 15:00 hrs?
+### How do I set up a cron expression so it triggers on the first Wednesday of each month at 15:00 hrs?

 Set the cron trigger type to QUARTZ and set the expression to: `0 0 15 ? * 3#1 *`.